hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 - installing and managing the ESX network and for assigning IP addresses on it to the OVSvApp and vCenter Proxy nodes;

-- providing a route for traffic between the Compute and Volume Operations services running on the vCenter Proxy node and the RabbitMQ and mySQL on the Cloud Controller;
+- providing a route for traffic between the Compute and Volume Operations services running on the vCenter Proxy node and the RabbitMQ and mySQL on the Cloud Controller:
+	- The target IP addresses should be limited the ip addresses of the MySQL cluster nodes and RabbitMQ cluster nodes in the Over Cloud.
+	- The Port numbers shall be limited to 5672 (RabbitMQ) and 3306 (MySQL)

+- providing a route from the service subnet in the overcloud to the RabbitMQ on the undercloud controller:

+	- The target IP addresses should be limited the ip addresses of the RabbitMQ cluster nodes in the Under Cloud.
+	- The Port numbers shall be limited to 5672 (RabbitMQ)

 - providing a route from the EON service on the Under Cloud and the vCenter server;

+##### Storage nodes installed during installation #####

+The initial installation of the cloud will install two initial Object Storage nodes.
+All additional Object Storage nodes will be installed using customer procedures after the initial install.

 ### Preparing the installer system ### {#installer}